Why is the below command necessary after making changes to the FirewallD configuration?

 FirewallD has two separate sets of configuration: runtime and permanent.
 The runtime configuration are the currently active firewall rules loaded in to the kernel.
 This configuration is stored in memory and will be lost if the firewalld service is restarted.
 The permanent configuration set consists of the configuration files that are loaded from disk and in to memory when FirewallD is started or when the configuration is reloaded.

-E.g. the following will result in an error unless you reload your runtime configuration before issuing the second command:
+The following example will result in an error unless you reload your runtime configuration before issuing the second command: